lubusIN/go-to-top-for-wordpress/README.md

-# Goto Top For WordPress
+# Go to Top For WordPress
 Experimental WordPress plugin to add go to top button on frontend with setting panel to personalize.

 <img src =".github/screenshot.png" alt="Plugin Settings Panel">